mathcivilce/blackcartapp/STRIPE_SETUP_QUICK_START.md

 # Stripe Integration - Quick Start

-This is a quick reference for setting up the Stripe integration in BlackCart.
+This is a quick reference for setting up the Stripe integration in Cartbase.

 ## 🚀 Quick Setup (5 minutes)